xStarbound/xStarbound/doc/lua/movementcontroller.md

 The `mcontroller` table contains functions relating to the movement controller.

 This section of mcontroller documentation refers to the base `MovementController` lua bindings.
-The base `MovementController` is used in scripts running on:
+The base `MovementController` is used in the following script contexts:

-- projectiles
+- projectile scripts
-- vehicles
+- vehicle scripts

-See `actormovementcontroller.md` for documentation on the `mcontroller` table for `ActorMovementController`s (the ones used by projectiles and the like).
+See `actormovementcontroller.md` for documentation on the `mcontroller` table for `ActorMovementController`s (the ones used by players, monsters and NPCs).

 ---